Everything you need to know about electric car chargers

 - You may have to supply your own charging cable

-What is a smart EV charger?
+What is a Smart EV Charger?

 A smart EV charger is one that shares data between the charger, the car, and you.
 This is typically done via an app or web service.
 A smart EV charger allows you to control the charging process by doing things like: